mrjmc99/agfa-ei-jboss-alerts/README.md

 - **Log File Monitoring**: Monitors JBoss EAP log files for specific events, capturing the newest event and sending email notifications.

+- **Jboss Crash Monitoring**: Monitors JBoss EAP folder for Crash Dump Files, if found, a ServiceNow ticket is generated, Email Alert is sent, and Crashdump file moved to a secondary location.

 - **Email Notifications**: Sends email notifications with relevant information about the latest JBoss EAP events.

 ## Prerequisites